 The Odeon Loughborough was sold to the Classic Cinemas chain in December 1967 and re-named Classic Cinema.
 Bingo was tried out from December 1967 until March 1969 when it became the Vogue Social Club, but films returned and it was taken over by the Tigon group of companies who ran it as the Classic Cinema until final closure with Suzy Kendall starring in “Assault” on 12th January 1974.

-The Classic name was transfered to the town’s Curzon Cinema and the Classic (ex-Odeon) became a Mecca Bingo Club.
-It remains on bingo to date, now known as the Beacon Bingo Club until it was permanently closed in March 2021 due to the Covid-19 pandemic.
+The Classic name was transferred to the town’s Curzon Cinema and the Classic (ex-Odeon) became a Mecca Bingo Club.
+It remained on bingo, known as the Beacon Bingo Club until it was permanently closed in March 2021 due to the Covid-19 pandemic.

 In early-2008, English Heritage designated the former Odeon Loughborough a Grade II Listed building.